 Having Your Epidural Catheter Placed

 While you sit on the bed, your doctor will instruct you to bend your back like the letter “C.” He or she will give you an injection of medication to numb the area of your back where the epidural catheter will be placed.
 It may burn for a few seconds, but then it will get numb.
 Once your back is numb, your doctor will use a needle to locate the right area and place the catheter.
 You may feel pressure in your back while this is happening, but you shouldn’t feel much pain.

 Once the catheter is in place, your doctor will test it with a small amount of medication.
 Once your doctor sees the medication is working, the needle will be removed and you will lie back in the bed.
 No needles will remain in your back, only the catheter.Back to top

 After Your Epidural Catheter Is Placed

 Your healthcare provider will give you our Patient-Controlled Analgesia (PCA) resource, which explains how you can give yourself pain medication through your epidural catheter.
-A doctor or nurse.
-A pain specialist will see you every day after your surgery.
+A doctor or nurse practitioner will see you every day after your surgery.
 He or she will check your pain level and check your epidural catheter.
 He or she will adjust your pain medication and/or your catheter to keep you comfortable.Back to top